guypritchard/conplaya/README.md

 The repository uses [GitVersion](https://gitversion.net) in **mainline** mode (`GitVersion.yml`).
 Version numbers are inferred from branch/commit history and passed to both the build output and release pipelines.

-### CI (`.github/workflows/ci.yml`)

-- Runs on pushes and PRs targeting `master`.
-- Restores dependencies, runs `dotnet build` with the GitVersion-generated SemVer baked into the assembly, and surfaces basic diagnostics.

 ### Release (`.github/workflows/release.yml`)

 - Runs automatically on every push to `master`.